A Digital Nomad Guide to Sharm El Sheikh

 Arab Bucks: this place in Nabq has an inside and outside seating area.
 There’s AC inside and shade on the terrace.
 The speed of the WiFi is pretty good, the coffee tastes great and they always have freshly made desserts on offer so it’s the perfect place to get some work done.
 The menu has choices for breakfast, lunch, and dinner which are mostly international but there are a few Egyptian options as well.
 All the food is really delicious and served with a smile.
 The place is well-known amongst expats who are frequently visiting.

 Makani: this is a chain with 3 locations in Sharm.
 One in Hadaba, one in Naama, and they’ve recently opened up in Nabq as well.
 The first two have a more oriental interior while the last one is more modern.
 All three locations don’t have a big terrace but it’s rare not to find seats.
 Inside, there’s plenty of space and AC.
 I mostly visit them for their cakes and coffee, but they also have a great offer on their delicious sushi, selling 30 pieces for 300 EGP (19 USD).

-Sharks bay: this is an area in Sharm with public beaches and some small cafes.
+Sharks Bay: This is an area in Sharm with public beaches and some small cafes.
 There are a few tables, but there are also plenty of bedouin seatings which are colorful pillows on the floor.
-From there, you have an amazing view over the beach and the Red Sea, so it’s the best office view you could wish for.
+From there, you have an amazing view of the beach and the Red Sea, so it’s the best office view you could wish for.

 Best Places to Live in Sharm El Sheikh